hantswilliams/book-healthinformatics-datascience/docs/Ch3/distribution.md

 # 3.3 Understanding Health Data Distribution

+**Now that we have reviewed our data for missingness and outliers, we are ready to begin looking at the distributions of our data elements.**

-Before embarking on in-depth analyses or predictive modeling, understanding the distribution of health data is paramount.
+Proior to embarking on in-depth analyses or predictive modeling, understanding the distribution of health data is paramount.

 Descriptive statistics provide an initial glimpse into the data's central tendency and spread, while distribution curves offer insights into the prevalence of specific medical conditions within a population.
 While traditional statistics often assume a normal distribution, healthcare data rarely adheres to this idealized curve.

 This section will guide you through the fundamentals of descriptive statistics and distribution curves in the context of healthcare data.
 We'll showcase Python tools to calculate mean, median, variance, and visualize distribution curves.
 Furthermore, we'll explain the significance of various distribution shapes, including skewed, bimodal, and uniform, and provide real-world healthcare examples to contextualize these concepts.